7 signs that it’s time to re-evaluate your statutory audit approach

 - You have foreign locations that are audited twice – once for the global audit ,then again for the statutory audit

-- Make sure you’re performing statutory audits everywhere they are required.
+- Perform statutory audits everywhere they are required.
+It may seem simple, but an assessment of local compliance requirements is critical.
 Centrally document the statutory audit thresholds, rules and deadlines in every country where you have operations, establish a plan to ensure that you are conducting all required audits on-time, and in accordance with local regulations, and conduct an annual review of all local operations against local requirements to ensure your approach is up to date.
 While the cost of compliance may seem high, the cost of failure is higher.
 When you balance the expense of a disciplined global statutory audit approach against the potential of losing your business license in key jurisdictions, possible fines and potential legal liability for your company and your leadership, you’ll see that effective compliance is a relative bargain.

 - Understand what’s needed in each jurisdiction.
 You may not need to complete a statutory audit in every jurisdiction.
 Some countries allow foreign subsidiaries to opt out of a local audit if they are below certain thresholds.
 That doesn’t mean, however, you don’t need an accurate accounting of local results.
 Some companies choose to have an audit anyway for internal control purposes.
 However, a full audit is expensive and is not the best way to ensure an internal controls are in place.
 Conducting limited, agreed-upon procedures focused on key areas can be a more effective and less expensive way to manage risk.